sikker/php-simple-storage/README.md

 ========================================

 This class provides an interface to a very simple key:value based storage system.
-All data is serialized and saved to a flat file.
+All data is stored in a flat file using JSON.

 Features
 --------